ProjectExchange/SkyRocket/docs/setup/README.md

 # Pulling a container image

 When using the GitHub registry within a private repository, the container images can only be accessed using a personal access token.
-To generate such a token , go to `Settings > Developer Settings > Personal access tokens` and create a new one with the scope `read:packages`.
+To generate such a token, go to `Settings > Developer Settings > Personal access tokens` and create a new one with the scope `read:packages`.

 You can simply execute `docker login ghcr.io`, specify your GitHub email address and use the generated token as password and docker should return a success message.
 You can now easily pull the container images provided by the SkyRocket repository.